Redis

 systemd config

-Add a service file for new instance.
+Add a service file for the new instance.

 sudo systemctl enable redis-server@rspamd